The Commonplace

 0.3

 Firms constrained by limited intangibles, outdated hardware, or weak human capital benefit most from AI adoption when AI mitigates bottlenecks (i.e., larger positive TFP effects for resource-constrained firms).
-Firm Productivity positive high Total Factor Productivity (TFP) / productivity gains
+Firm Productivity positive Total Factor Productivity (TFP) / productivity gains

 n=3366